TheLink-42/42-Journey/README.md

 ## FAQ

-If you have any questions feel free to create an issue or reach me on slack under 'jbaeza-c'
+If you have any questions feel free to create an issue or reach me on slack under `jbaeza-c`